github/mentorships/README.md

 > Season of KDE is a community outreach program, much like Google Summer of Code that has been hosted by the KDE community for seven years.

 - **Audience:** Everyone can apply for Season of KDE.
-We give preference to those who have applied for Google Summer of Code and to students, but we will gladly consider applications from anybody interested in contributing to KDE.
+They give preference to those who have applied for Google Summer of Code and to students, but will gladly consider applications from anybody interested in contributing to KDE.
 - **Stipend:** No

 ### [Tor Summer of Privacy](https://trac.torproject.org/projects/tor/wiki/org/TorSoP)